prisms-center/CASMcode/INSTALL.md

 ### Boost

 The CASM conda development environment includes the subset of the boost library currently used by CASM.
-Contact the CASM developers if a new feature requires additional boost libraries.
+We are aiming to remove the boost dependency in a future version.

 *Important: Boost should be compiled using the same compiler that you will use to compile CASM.*